 Figure 4: Modified Taylor Rule

-At the time of his publication in 2019, the economy was experiencing historically low levels of interest rates and inflation.
+At the time of Kliesen’s publication in 2019, the economy was experiencing historically low levels of interest rates and inflation.
 Since early 2021, there has been a reversal as the inflation rate increased and interest rates began to rise.
 In light of the economic conditions since 2021, it will be interesting to revisit the shape of the Philips Curve and the alignment of the Taylor Rule with the prevailing Effective Federal Funds Rate.

-The Composition of the Federal Open Market Committee
+Composition of the Federal Open Market Committee

 The composition of the FOMC has changed overtime.
-Wilson (2019) analyzed the tenure of Federal Reserve Chairs from William McChesney to Janet L. Yellen.
-The researcher used the Unemployment Rate, the EDI, and the Taylor Rule to score the tenures of individual Federal Reserve Chairs in terms of the relative importance placed on each component of the dual mandate.
+Wilson (2019) analyzed the tenure of Federal Reserve Chairs from William McChesney to Janet L. Yellen using the Unemployment Rate, the EDI, and the Taylor Rule to score the tenures of individual Chairs in terms of the relative importance placed on each component of the dual mandate.
 Wilson found that the approach to monetary policy has changed over time.
-Furthermore, he found the Yellen Fed to be the most dovish in history regarding short-term interest rates relative to inflation.
-Wilson was not able to conclude if behavioral changes are a function of changing macroeconomic dynamics or changes in how the decision-making members of the Fed view the role of the Federal Reserve as a whole (Wilson, 2019).
+Furthermore, he found the Yellen-led Federal Reserve to be the most dovish in history regarding short-term interest rates relative to inflation.
+Wilson was not able to conclude if behavioral changes are a function of changing macroeconomic dynamics or changes in how the decision-making members view the role of the Federal Reserve as a whole (Wilson, 2019).

 Research Question

 This analysis will not evaluate the relative merits of the dual mandate but will instead focus on how the Federal Reserve balances the dual mandate when setting monetary policy.
-I will endeavor to measure the relative importance of full employment and price stability in the Fed’s decision-making process.
-The analysis will use regression to evaluate the relative strength of the relationship between the federal funds rate, inflation, and unemployment.
+I will attempt to measure the relative importance of full employment and price stability in the Federal Reserve’s decision-making process, using regression to evaluate the relative strength of the relationship between the federal funds rate, inflation, and unemployment.

 Specifically, how much weight does the Federal Reserve put on inflation versus the pursuit of full employment in setting the target federal funds rate?
 Put another way, when faced with competing priorities or economic indicators, does the Federal Reserve favor one element of its dual mandates over the other?